Skip to main content

 Problem & Solution

-The seven specific local challenges Adelphi addresses — economic hardship, food insecurity, environmental degradation, gender inequality, and more.
+The seven local challenges Adelphi addresses — economic hardship, food insecurity, environmental degradation, gender inequality, and more.

 Crops, Biodiversity & Infrastructure